clarkfitzg/phd_research/codedepends/notes.md

 }
 ```

-Here's the task graph when this change is made:
+The task graph looks closer to my mental model when this change is made:

 ![](traffic/traffic_sim2.png)